 His last season at Tottenham saw the team, under David Pleat, play a new formation that produced plenty of goals for lone forward Clive Allen and many came from the moves involving Glenn Hoddle and Chris Waddle.
 Hoddle was performing at a very high level of technical ability and the loss in the FA Cup Final came as a disappointment to a fine season in which Spurs once more failed to make the most of the assorted talents available to force a championship challenge.
 In his last home game, Hoddle scored against Oxford United in a 3-1 win.
 Taking the ball halfway inside his own half, he pushed the ball forward past two defenders, who he sent the wrong way with a shake of his hips and then did not touch the ball again until he knocked it into an empty net, having sent goalkeeper Peter Hucker diving the wrong way when he feigned to shoot.
 Four touches in 60 yards and all the players done with a drop of the shoulder or sway of his hips.
 Pure class.

-After the 1986-87 season, Hoddle decided to move on from Tottenham and accepted a move abroad to broaden his horizons and he played his football in France at Monaco, where the manager was Arsene Wenger (later to take over at Arsenal).
+After the 1986-87 season, Hoddle decided to move on from Tottenham and accepted a move abroad to broaden his horizons and he played his football in France at Monaco, where the manager was Arsene Wenger (later to take over at Arsenal), winning the French league in his debut season.
 When he wanted to return to England, Swindon Town were first in for him and he had a successful time at the County Ground, Hoddle took over as player manager and guided the team to the Premier League for the first time.
 Unfortunately for the club, Glenn became hot property, with a number of clubs seeking his services.

 Moving on to Stamford Bridge, he had a good spell at Chelsea, although he did suffer from some injuries, then he assumed the role of player manager once more.
 He made a fundamental change to the way the club operated in terms of the playing side and they reaped the benefit after Hoddle had left for the England manager's job.